-If the Lender receives an application for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions set forth in each item of Clause 6 are satisfied at the time of the making of the Individual Loan, the Lender shall remit the full amount of the difference between the Individual Loan Amount in relation to the Refinancing Loan and the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan to the Syndicate Account on the Desired Drawdown Date, and the Individual Loan in relation to the Refinancing Loan shall be deemed to have been made in the full Individual Loan Amount, as of the actual time of such remittance.
-Provided, however, that even in the case that the Lender remits the amount of the difference between the Individual Loan Amount and the amount equivalent to the principal of the Outstanding Individual Loan Money to the Syndicate Account, if the interest on the Refinanced Loan is not paid by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made.
+If the Lender receives a request for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all conditions provided for in each item of Clause 6 are satisfied at the time of the making of the Individual Loan, the Lender shall remit the amount of the difference between the Individual Loan Amount in relation to the Refinancing Loan and the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan to the Syndicate Account on the Desired Drawdown Date, and the Individual Loan in relation to the Refinancing Loan shall be deemed to have been made in the full Individual Loan Amount, as of the actual time of such remittance.
+Provided, however, that even in the case that the Lender remits the amount of the difference between the Individual Loan Amount and the amount equivalent to the principal of the Outstanding Individual Loan Money to the Syndicate Account, if the interest on the Refinanced Loan and any other money other than the principal is not paid by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made, and the Borrower shall immediately return to the Agent the amount remitted to the Syndicate Account on the Desired Drawdown Date and repay the Outstanding Individual Loan Money in relation to the Refinanced Loan.

 (ii) If the Individual Loan Amount in relation to the Refinancing Loan is less than or equal to the amount equivalent to the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan:

-If the Lender receives an application for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, the Individual Loan in relation to the Refinancing Loan shall be deemed to have been made in the full Individual Loan Amount as of the Due Time of the Refinanced Loan.
-Provided, however, that if the Borrower does not pay the full amount of the difference, if any, between the Outstanding Individual Loan Amount in relation to the Refinanced Loan and the Individual Loan Amount, and the interest accrued on the Refinanced Loan by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made.
+If the Lender receives a request for a drawdown in accordance with Clause 5 and does not give notice pursuant to Clause 8.1, and all the conditions provided for in each item of the preceding Clause are satisfied at the time of the drawdown of the Individual Loan, the Individual Loan in relation to the Refinancing Loan shall be deemed to have been made in the full Individual Loan Amount as of the Due Time of the Refinanced Loan.
+Provided, however, that if the Borrower does not pay the full amount of the difference between the amount equivalent to the principal of the Outstanding Individual Loan Amount in relation to the Refinanced Loan and the Individual Loan Amount, and the interest accrued on the Refinanced Loan and any other money other than the principal by the Due Time, the Individual Loan in relation to the Refinancing Loan shall be deemed not to have been made, and the Borrower shall immediately repay the full amount of the Outstanding Individual Loan Money in relation to the Refinanced Loan.]